dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 * Date Published: The date that the app was made available to download.
 Publish date could show an app’s initial release or an app’s most recent update.
 * Status: The current installation status of the app on your device.
 Apps can show as installing, installed, and install failed.

-To get to this page, go to the navigation menu, and select **Installed Apps**.
+To get to this page, go to the navigation menu and select **Installed Apps**.

   ![Example screenshot of the Company Portal app for Windows 10, Installed apps page. ](./media/installed-apps-CP-1906.png)